frenya/vscode-recall-docs/_tabs/docs.md

 ---
 title: Documentation
-icon: fas fa-life-ring
+icon: fas fa-book
 order: 2
 ---

-# How does it work?
+## How does it work?

 Write your notes in Markdown and store them in .md files.
 **Recall** will scan your workspace folders, identify possible "flashcards" and test you using spaced repetition.